 The financial statements of the Company are prepared in accordance with International Financial Reporting Standards that have been adopted for use in the European Union (hereinafter - IFRS).
-The financial statements are prepared on a historical cost basis, except for securities measured at fair value through profit or loss, and derivative financial instruments which have been measured at fair value.
+The financial statements are prepared on a historical cost basis, except for securities and derivative financial instruments measured at fair value through profit (loss).